johot/WebView2-better-bridge/Readme.md

 }
 ```

 > **Why no return value?** In the async sample we don't have to return a value.
-The reason for this is that a return value from an async method in C# will always be null, that is why we need to post a message back instead using the `ResultAsync` utility method.
+The reason for this is that a return value from an async method over the WebView2 bridge will always be null, that is why we need to post a message back instead by using the `ResultAsync` utility method.

 > **What is `callId`**?
-Since we are sending the return value in the async case back as a message we need to match the call and the result using a unique id.
+Since we are sending the return value in the async case back as a message we need to match the original call (from JS) and the return message result using a unique id.
 If we didn't do this we could end up picking up the result of a different call when waiting for our promise to resolve on the JavaScript side.

 ```tsx
 // TypeScript